KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 > view in a traditional database.
 This all happens automatically in
 > Datomic.
 Datomic is a database of facts, not places.

-Storing immutable facts is great for auditing and debugging.
+Immutable facts are great for auditing and debugging.
 It's tremendously helpful to be able to see the state of you application at any point in time, and step through the state changes one by one.
-It's especially invaluable when you want to implement things like financial transactions.
+It's especially invaluable when working with financial data.

-There are potential performance advantages as you're only ever appending facts, never updating values in place.
-However, a general purpose database like PostgreSQL may or may not be able to take advantage of this.
-I haven't done the benchmarks.

 ## Drawbacks